Masturbation is common among both men and women and married and unmarried people.

 - Blindness: There were allegations that people who masturbate are at increased risk of suffering from poor eyesight or blindness.
 This misconception was argued from the correlation between puberty and the age at which most people notice they need to use glasses.

-- Acne: Skin rashes which normally occur with hormonal changes have nothing to do with masturbation.
+- Acne: Skin rashes that normally occur with hormonal changes have nothing to do with masturbation.
 Every sexual activity improves blood flow in every part of your body including the skin.

 - Genitals Size: It was alleged that masturbation can lead to an increase or a decrease in the size of manhood or testicles.
 Even a doctor is not in a position to tell if you have masturbated or not by just looking at the size of your genitals.
 Many factors come in to play to determine the size of your manhood.

 - Palm Hair Growth: There has been no scientific correlation between masturbation and semen with the growth of the hair in any part of the body, leave alone your palms.